top of page

 And how can I put what I learned to good use, how can it serve others?

-It appeared to me I did not have the qualifications to make a career change in that direction.
+It appeared to me that I did not have the qualifications to make a career change in that direction.

 To open up that possibility, an effort was necessary.

-At the same time, I had discovered a series of lectures on positive psychology, thaught at Harvard by Dr. Tal Ben Shahar.
+At the same time, I had discovered a series of lectures on positive psychology, taught at Harvard by Dr. Tal Ben Shahar.
 It seemed to me that this might be the missing link.
 After I found a course in positive psychology, I applied but only students with a bachelor's degree in psychology were accepted.

 This triggered my own wish to focus more on my own inner development, and on sharing that journey with others.
 While intensifying my own learning, soon I started leading some sufi meditations with a small but quite experienced group, with a strong focus on spirituality.